Dec 06, 2024

 Who Should Use a Toe Hang Putter?

-Toe hang putters are the perfect solution for any golfer looking to sink more putts if you tend to pull putts.
-In layperson’s terms, if you use a right-hand putter and pull putts to the left, you’re likely too open on impact.
+Toe hang putters are ideal for golfers looking to improve their putting, especially if they tend to pull putts.
+If you use a right-hand putter and often pull putts to the left, you may be too open at impact.

-With nearly 25 million people playing golf, it’s no surprise that you, too, will want to get out on the green!
-Check out Stitch Golf for all your golfing gear and apparel needs today so that your next round is the best.
+And with nearly 25 million golfers out on courses, it’s no wonder you want to make the most of your time on the green!
+Visit Stitch Golf for all your golfing gear and apparel needs to ensure your next round is your best yet.